 It Takes a Village

 One of the greatest features of INTEGRATE, in my opinion, is that it really is the product of a huge community.
 I already mentioned that we leveraged the work of many others in the content.
 But I’d be remiss if I didn’t also draw attention to our curriculum development team.
 They’ve been an absolute dream to work with.
 Rarely have I encountered a group with such commitment to Christ, drive for excellence, complementary experience, and a collaborative spirit.
-True and long-lasting friendships have been forged these past three years.
+True and long-lasting friendships have been forged these past four years.

 Thirty expert reviewers offered suggestions and corrections that we incorporated in the final revision.
 Bible scholars, theologians, and pastors helped us make the content orthodox, broadly ecumenical, and pastorally sensitive to those with different viewpoints.
 Scientists ensured the scientific content is accurate, objective, and representative of the scientific consensus.
 Education researchers checked to make sure the activities are pedagogically effective.